dhschall/gem5-svr-bench/README.md

 ./image/install.sh
 ```
 The script will create a new working directory `wkdir` and copy all files needed for the gem5 simulation needed (disk-image, kernel, http-client) into it.
-Afterwards the disk is booted with QEMU and the benchmarks installed onto the disk
+Afterwards the disk is booted with QEMU and the benchmarks installed onto the disk.
+QEMU might give errors when booting ARM, or stall, and you can check the `qemu.log` file for this, and just re-running the install script should fix the issue.

 ### Booting the disk image in QEMU